They actually say the Black Friday sales were down.

 All of the words that you can't say, does that apply to the music?

-What about the hip hop lyrics that are coming out of just about every dorm window on campus?
+What about the hip-hop lyrics that are coming out of just about every dorm window on campus?

 Should a student be able to play those songs?

-Should the words that can't be uttered at all, because they're hateful, also apply to entertainers, like rap artists.
+Should the words that can't be uttered at all because they're hateful also apply to entertainers like rap artists?

-Or should though or is that somehow different?
+Or is that somehow different?

-They can't really answer the question because as I say, there's no real ideology here.
+They can't really answer the question because, as I say, there's no real ideology here.

 There's no real desire to create safe zones.

-To somewhere in Central Illinois, Linda, you're on the Rush Limbaugh program with Mark Belling.
+Linda, you're on the Rush Limbaugh program with Mark Belling.

 Hi, Mark.